BtCellNet18/StarWarsAPI/README.md

 1: Build and run the ConsoleApp project

-2: When prompted enter a distance in mega ligts
+2: When prompted enter a distance in mega lights

 3: A list of star ships and stop required are displayed